jonifreeman/spmd/README.md

-Spmd is an attempt to bring Erlang like distributed actor features to Scala.
+Spmd is an attempt to bring Erlang style distributed actor features to Scala.

 A distributed system consists of connected *nodes*.
 Spmd keeps track of the nodes and provides functions to manage the cluster.
 A *node* in the cluster is a JVM which is registered to spmd process.
 Each node has a *name*, *network address*, and *port*.
-It is a responsibility of spmd to assign a free port to node for use when it registers itself.
+It is a responsibility of spmd to assign a free port for node to use when it registers itself.

 Currently following features are offered (note, the scripts refered below have been tested with Ubuntu Linux and OSX, please provide patches for other systems):